-At St. Elizabeth Healthcare, we want to help.
-Our cancer patients will soon have the opportunity to incorporate the DigniCap® Scalp Cooling System into their cancer treatment plan.
-The DigniCap® is the first FDA-approved scalp cooling technology to help prevent hair loss during chemotherapy.
+At St. Elizabeth Healthcare, our cancer patients have the opportunity to incorporate the Paxman Scalp Cooling System into their cancer treatment plan.
+The Paxman is the first FDA-approved scalp cooling technology to help prevent hair loss during chemotherapy.

 How do cooling caps work?

 Research has shown that many chemotherapy patients lose their hair because the treatment goes all the way to their hair cells.
 Chemotherapy can affect all of the cells in the body, even the healthy ones like hair cells.